brurago/Setup-Gulp-Jade/README.md

 ## Project config

-At first, try:
+In the folder's project, try:
 `npm install`

-In the folder's project, install these modules:
+Install these modules:

 `npm install gulp gulp-sass browser-sync gulp-jade gulp-util gulp-load-plugins`

-After that:
+And then:

 `bower install`